LukasArmstrong/2017/README.md

    1. Hover for link
     2. add active so users know where they are in the site.
     3. work on CSS for the modals
-    4. add a shopping feature.
+    4. add a shopping feature/backend